Absolute Radio 60s

-Absolute Radio 60s is a national Digital radio station in the United Kingdom owned and operated by Bauer as part of the Absolute Radio Network.
+Absolute Radio 60s was a national Digital radio station in the United Kingdom owned and operated by Bauer as part of the Absolute Radio Network.
 It broadcasts locally on Bauer's 11B Inverness DAB Multiplex.
 It broadcasts nationally via Smart Speaker streaming and online web streaming.
 Its output is non-stop classic 1960s hits, followed by hits of the 1950s played alongside.